On the Potential of Microtubules for Scalable Quantum Computation: Solitonic effects in Microtubules and observable biological functions

 where $\eta = h/g_1$ and $p=1+(h_0/2\pi R)^2$.
 On defining $u = \cos \Theta$, one can then show that the field equations possess the first integral of motion~\cite{mexico}:

 where $u_0^2 = 1- 1/ h-\rho v^2/(hp \Sigma_0)$.
 This implies for the nonlinear wave propagation velocity $v$:

 where we set $\sigma_0^2 = 1 -1/h$.
-For completeness, we mention that the analysis of \cite{mexico}, taking into account the parameters entering the model of MT under consideration here, shows that dependence of $v$ on the parameter that the velocity of the wave is bounded from above $v \leq v_0$, where $v_0 \approx 155 \rm m/s$.
+For completeness, we mention that the analysis of \cite{mexico}, taking into account the parameters entering the model of MT under consideration here, shows that the velocity of the wave is bounded from above $v \leq v_0$, where $v_0 \approx 155 \rm m/s$ (see figure~\ref{fig:maxvel}).

 There are {\it one-dimensional solutions} characterised by $\Phi=0$, which propagate along the symmetry axis of the MT, in similar fashion to the one-dimensional solitons of the initial simplified models of MT~\cite{Sataric1,mn1,nem}.
 In that case, we choose for convenience the constant of integration on the right-hand-side of eq.~\eqref{TW1a} (upon setting $\Phi=0$) as $\varepsilon = (\sigma - u_0)^2$.
 We then observe that the solutions are snoidal waves and kinks, corresponding to the case where $\kappa=0$, which implies the absence of the intrinsic electric field ($g_2 =0$).